We gather together

 Christmas is celebrated on the evening of December 24th, and the morning of December 25th.

 Easter Sunday is the primary feast of the entire Church year.
 On this day we celebrate the day of the resurrection of our Lord Jesus.
-Jesus has triumphed over death for all of us through his death and His resurrection we are raised with Him to newness of life.
-The Eastertide season lasts 50 days culminating with Pentecost.
+Jesus has triumphed over death for all of us through His death and His resurrection, and we are raised with Him to newness of life.
+The Eastertide season lasts 50 days, culminating with Pentecost.
 Pentecost is the day on which the Church celebrates the empowering gift of the Holy Spirit.